-Next, the Chicago Department of Transportation (CDOT) has introduced an ordinance that facilitates the vacation of existing dedicated public right-of-way on Cornell Drive from North Midway Plaisance to approximately 62^{nd} Street and South Midway Plaisance from Stony Island Avenue to Cornell Drive.
+Next, City Council passed an ordinance introduced by the Chicago Department of Transportation that facilitates the vacation of existing dedicated public right-of-way on Cornell Drive from North Midway Plaisance to approximately 62nd Street and South Midway Plaisance from Stony Island

+Avenue to Cornell Drive.
 The ordinance conveys the land to the City of Chicago; this vacated land will be part of the OPC site.
-It also facilitates the dedication of existing Chicago Park District land on Stony Island from North Midway Plaisance to 62^{nd} Street and North Midway Plaisance from Stony Island Avenue to Cornell Drive to public right-of-way, which is needed to complete portions of the transportation improvements adjacent to the OPC site.
+It also facilitates the dedication of existing Chicago Park District land on Stony Island from North Midway Plaisance to 62nd Street and North Midway Plaisance from Stony Island Avenue to Cornell Drive to public right-of-way, which is needed to complete portions of the transportation improvements adjacent to the OPC site.
 Cornell Drive will remain open to traffic until the surrounding transportation improvements on Lake Shore Drive, Hayes Drive and Stony Island are substantially complete.
 The overall transportation plan in Jackson Park will accommodate the traffic resulting from the roadway closures and provide improved safety and mobility for drivers, pedestrians and cyclists.